You asked: Does outsourced marketing save money?

 By outsourcing, you can save on these costly salaries and employee benefits.
 Marketing agencies provide these experts, plus project managers and senior-level strategists, without adding to your payroll.
 You pay only for the specific services you need, making this a cost-effective solution.

 Outsourcing allows business owners to tap into expert skills without hiring a full-time employee.
-It means you get cost savings from not maintaining a house marketing team.
+It means you get cost savings from not maintaining an in-house marketing team.
 Let’s explore the key marketing functions you can outsource to save money.

 Outsourced Email Marketing